patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

   - Given a recipe step containing a time duration (e.g., "bake for 30 minutes"), a timer icon/button is displayed next to it.
   - When the user taps the timer icon, an in-app timer starts with the correct duration.
   - The timer accurately displays the remaining time and can be paused or reset.
+- **Step Completion:**
+  - Given a recipe view, each cooking step is displayed with a checkbox or similar interactive element.
+  - When the user marks a step as complete, its visual state changes to indicate completion (e.g., checked box, strikethrough text).
+  - The completion status of steps is saved and restored when the user returns to the recipe (within the context of the current cooking session or scheduled meal).
 - **Meal Scheduling:**
   - Given the weekly planner view, the user can successfully drag and drop (or select and assign) a saved recipe to a specific day.
   - The scheduled meal appears correctly on the chosen day in the planner view.